 Keyboard shortcuts are a great way to increase the speed and efficiency of a software program.
-This post discusses the usage of keyboard shortcuts with Aseprite.
+Here we discuss the use of keyboard shortcuts with Aseprite.

 Table of contents